 As it stands today, the above-ground monument of Oweynagat is in poor condition.
 Originally, an earthen mound surrounded the entrance but this was almost entirely removed in the 20th C. construction of the access laneway (Waddell, 1983).
 Thankfully, however, what is below ground is preserved in excellent condition.
 This consists of a double souterrain (which is closed-in on one side) leading, after 3m, to a natural cave.
 In the building of the souterrain, re-purposing of other archaeological monuments occurred, in which two ogham stones were incorporated as lintel stones in the roof.

 One, at the entrance reads Fraech son of Medb.
 Mebd likely refers to the Queen of Connaught, Maeve, whose bickering pillow-talk with King Ailill over cattle ownership lead to the attempted stealing of the Cow Of Cooley and the rise to prominence of the fearsome and brutal Cú Chulainn.
-Until recently, the cave was known as the entrance to the underworld where, at Hallowe’en each year, it served as a portal to and from hell.
+In recent memory, the cave was known as the entrance to the underworld where, at Hallowe’en each year, it served as a portal to and from hell.